Queensland Walking Strategy

 An easy choice for everyone, every day

-When we talk about walking we also mean jogging, running, and moving with the help of a mobility device such as a wheelchair, mobility cane or a walking frame.
-We're talking about walking in public places and spaces (such as parks, paths and streets).
+When we talk about walking, we also include running and moving with the help of a mobility device (such as a wheelchair, mobility cane or a walking frame).

 The Queensland Walking Strategy coordinates and integrates the state’s approach to walking so communities can be made better for people of all ages and abilities.
 The strategy suite includes:

 The Queensland Walking Strategy 2019–2029 sets the direction to make walking an easy choice for everyone, every day over the next 10 years.